-- Any remaining funds within the State MID counties and counties minus its HUD MID ZIP codes funds will be reallocated to the HUD MID areas (counties and ZIP codes) for the applicable region; - c.
+- i.
+As appropriate and available, any remaining funds within this program will be reallocated to the Disaster Recovery Reallocation Program (DRRP) established in 2024. - c.
 Maximum Award: \$50,000 - d.
-Eligible Activities, HCDA Section 105(a)(4):

-i.
-Expenses incurred by homeowners for repairs to a primary residence prior to application for these funds.
+Eligible Activities, HCDA Section 105(a)(4): - i.
+Expenses incurred by homeowners for repairs to a primary residence prior to application for these funds. - e.
+Ineligible Activities: - i.
+Forced mortgage payoff;

-- i.
-Forced mortgage payoff; - ii.
+- ii.
 Incentive payments to households that move to disaster-impacted floodplains; - iii.
 Properties that served as second homes at the time of the disaster, or following the disaster, are not eligible for rehabilitation assistance or housing incentives; - iv.
 Rehabilitation/reconstruction of a homes located in the floodway; - v.
 Rehabilitation/reconstruction of a house in which: - 1.
 The combined household income is greater than 120 percent AMI or the national median; - 2.
 The property was located in a floodplain at the time of the disaster; and - 3.
 The property owner did not maintain flood insurance on the damaged property, even when the property owner was not required to obtain and maintain such insurance. - i.
 Section 582 of the National Flood Insurance Reform Act of 1994, as amended, (42 U.S.C.
 5154a) states that no Federal disaster relief assistance made available in a flood disaster area may be used to make a payment (including any loan assistance payment) to a person for "repair, replacement, or restoration" for damage to any personal, residential, or commercial property if that person at any time has received Federal flood disaster assistance that was conditional on the person first having obtained flood insurance under applicable Federal law and the person has subsequently failed to obtain and maintain flood insurance as required under applicable Federal law on such property.
 The program may not provide disaster assistance for the repair, replacement, or restoration of a property to a person who has failed to meet this requirement. - vi.
 Homeowners located within the city limits of Houston and/or within Harris County are ineligible to participate in the program.